codernix/centicrypt/docs/src/proposals/blockstore-rocksdb-compaction.md

 As different workloads have different requirements, RocksDB makes its options highly configurable.
 However, it also means its default settings might not be always suitable.
-This document focuses on RocksDB's compaction optimization for Solana's Blockstore.
+This document focuses on RocksDB's compaction optimization for Centicrypt's Blockstore.

 ## Problems
-As mentioned in [#16234](https://github.com/solana-labs/solana/issues/16234), there're several issues in the Solana's BlockStore which runs RocksDB with level compaction.
+As mentioned in [#16234](https://github.com/solana-labs/solana/issues/16234), there're several issues in the Centicrypt's BlockStore which runs RocksDB with level compaction.
 Here's a quick summary of the issues:

 ### Long Write Stalls on Shred Insertions